Footballers like Wayne Rooney spend so much time, money and effort trying to beat hair loss

 Davies, writing in the New Statesman, says he thinks that that active sportsmen equate baldness with growing old.
-“They’re worried that some manager will think, ‘He’s getting on, let’s sell him,” he writes.
+“They’re worried that some manager will think, ‘He’s getting on, let’s sell him,

 Few embrace hair loss